i0brendan0/pokeemerald-expanded-1-10-0/README.md

 ### New Features (PENDING)

-    - Certain Pokeballs in the world will give a higher amount of that item.
     - 18 trainers are scattered throughout Hoenn, one for each type.
 Defeating them will give a bonus to damage done by their type.
     - Beta mon from previous generations.
 To help me name the unnamed beta mon, visit [this form](https://docs.google.com/forms/d/e/1FAIpQLSd-yXdW80FGVM1yWF8cjuY3-7D_ypu1qKMQMfgrda5Lwbe7Ug/viewform?usp=share_link).
         - Gen 2 - https://tcrf.net/Proto:Pok%C3%A9mon_Gold_and_Silver/Spaceworld_1997_Demo/Pok%C3%A9mon